DonEnricoEsteve/Data_Science_Project/README.md

 For proprietary reasons, no data has been uploaded to this section.
 Instead, perform "00_fetch_data.py" found in the link above.

-Read the Replication/README.md for a detailed process of how the replication was performed.
+Read the Replication/README.md for a detailed methodology of how the replication was performed.

 <h3> Pipeline Implementation </h3>

 Pipeline implementation entails applying the pipeline of van Vliet et al. (2018) to our MEG food dataset, obtained from the MEG-BIU Laboratory.

-Read the Replication/README.md for a detailed process of how the implementation was performed.
+Read the Replication/README.md for a detailed methodology of how the implementation was performed.

 <h3> Submittables </h3>
 Two files are available alongside the respective directories for pipeline replication and implementation: (1) "DS_Python_Paper.pdf" serves as the report for this project in IMRAD format, and (2) "DS_Python_Presentation.pptx" was used for presenting the project last 01/30/2025.